The Purpose of Camera Lens Hoods & Why You Should Use Yours

 There are times when not using a lens hood is the ideal choice.
 You may want to shoot with the lens hood off when you want lens flare for artistic purposes.

 I know some photographers absolutely love the look of flare and incorporate it into their photography whenever possible.
-But keep in mind that unfortunately when you go for that flare look it’s difficult to do it without reducing contrast, which can make things look washed out.
+But keep in mind that unfortunately, when you go for that lens flare look it’s difficult to do it without reducing contrast, which can make things look washed out.

 Lens hoods can also become an issue if you’re trying to be discrete, such as when you’re photographing people candidly.
 In that case, you might want to take it off.